cloudflare/workers-sdk/.changeset/late-eggs-enjoy.md

 fix: better handle dashes and other invalid JS identifier characters in `wrangler types` generation for vars, bindings, etc.

-Previously, with the follwing in your `wrangler.toml`, an invalid types file would be generated:
+Previously, with the following in your `wrangler.toml`, an invalid types file would be generated:

 ```toml
 [vars]